Flow equation approach to singular stochastic PDEs: Cumulants of effective force coefficients

 \section{Cumulants of effective force coefficients}

 In this section we prove uniform bounds for the joint cumulants of the effective force coefficients $F^{i,m,a}_{\uv;\sUV,\sIR}$ at stationarity introduced in Sec.~\ref{sec:effective_force}.
-The bounds rely crucially on certain renormalization conditions that fix the relevant force coefficients $f^{i,m,a}_{\uv;\sUV}$.
-The results established in this section are used in Sec.~\ref{sec:probabilistic} to prove uniform bounds for the relevant force coefficient $f^{i,m,a}_{\sUV,\sIR}=f^{i,m,a}_{0;\sUV,\sIR}$ as well as to show that they converge in probability as $\sUV\searrow0$.
+The bounds are stated in Theorem~\ref{thm:cumulants}.
+Their validity relies crucially on certain renormalization conditions that fix the relevant force coefficients $f^{i,m,a}_{\uv;\sUV}$, $(i,m,a)\in\frI^-$.
+The results established in this section are used in Sec.~\ref{sec:probabilistic} to prove uniform bounds for the relevant force coefficient $f^{i,m,a}_{\sUV,\sIR}=f^{i,m,a}_{0;\sUV,\sIR}$ as well as to show their convergence in probability as~$\sUV\searrow0$.